No. 24: Kobe Bryant

 From winning an Academy Award for his “Dear Basketball” media project, to establishing the youth academy, writing children’s books, coaching his daughters’ basketball teams, to another new mural to a song … name anything else you choose.
 Bryant’s mind and artistic talents were working overtime once he was done performing for the Lakers.

-We have the murals around town to remind us every day.
+The art around town and beyond remind us every day.

 Who else wore N0.
 24 in SoCal sports history?